Jaydeemourg/DeepRL_Continuous_Control/Project_report.md

 - an Actor that controls how the agent behaves using policy-based method.
 The policy is optimized without using a value function.
 This is useful when the action space is continuous or stochastic.

 an update is made at each step using TD Learning, this is done without waiting until the end of the episode.
 The Critic observes the agent's action and provides feedback in order to update the policy and be better at playing that game.

-**Batch Normalization**
-This is a technique for training very deep neural networks that standardizes the inputs to a layer for each mini-batch.
-This has the effect of stabilizing the learning process and dramatically reducing the number of training epochs required to train deep networks.

-Similar to the exploding gradient issue mentioned above, running computations on large input values and model parameters can inhibit learning.
-Batch normalization addresses this problem by scaling the features to be within the same range throughout the model and across different environments and units.
-In additional to normalizing each dimension to have unit mean and variance, the range of values is often much smaller, typically between 0 and 1.
-We implementeed on first layer of fully connected layers of both actor and critic models

 **Experience Replay**